dough10/MX-Macro-Pad/README.md

 - cd into directory "cd MX Macro-Pad"
 - run "npm install"
 - rebuild for electron compatibility './node_modules/.bin/electron-rebuild.cmd'
-- run "npm test" if all was successful the app will load in a electron window
+- run "npm run test" if all was successful the app will load in a electron window
 - have fun

 commands